getlantern/www.getlantern.org/README.md

 server, open a browser pointing to the dev server, and detect when any source files are changed and automatically compile any reload them in the browser.

-To test in the Google App Engine dev server, you can run the custom grunt task I wrote via "grunt gae_devserver".

 ### i18n

 Translated strings are fetched from json files in the "app/locale" directory